Employment planning, as part of human resources management - redundancy aspect

 If such a situation occurs then the first thing to think about is the selection of people to be laid off, which is, if one rejects uncomplicated criteria, a very difficult task.
 Any idea of a criterion for dismissal must be analyzed in terms of the employee's suitability for the company.
 The dismissal process itself should be based on certain principles:

-• consistent adherence to layoff criteria for all employees,
+- consistent adherence to the layoff criteria for all employees,

 This should be the case, especially in the "era" of human resources, where it is widely believed that the employee is the most important resource of the company

-A suggestion to help solve the problem of layoffs can be a tool in the management of the company, which is outplacement, or, literally translated, locating outside.
+A suggestion to help solve the problem of dismissal can be a tool in the management of the company, which is outplacement, or, literally translated, locating outside.